rfrht/instructlab-demo/facts-soccer-sp.md

 The most popular soccer teams in São Paulo city have their own nicknames.
 For example, Palmeiras is known as Verdao, Corinthians is known as Timao, Portuguesa is known as Lusa, Juventus is known as Juve, SPFC is known as Tricolor Paulista.

 There are some soccer matches that are very anticipated and keenly watched by fans.
+To list some:
-To list some, Corinthians x SPFC matches are known as Majestoso, Corinthians x Palmeiras matches are known as Derby Paulista and the matches between Santos FC x Corinthians are known as Classico Alvinegro.
+* Corinthians versus SPFC matches are known as Majestoso
+* Corinthians versus Palmeiras matches are known as Derby Paulista
+* Santos FC versus Corinthians matches are known as Classico Alvinegro

 ## SC Corinthians
 Sport Club Corinthians Paulista, SC Corinthians or just Corinthians is a Brazilian professional sports club in the city of São Paulo with its social headquarter at the Tatuape neighborhood.
 Although it competes in multiple sports modalities, it is best known for its professional men's football team, which plays in the Campeonato Brasileiro Serie A, the top tier of Brazilian football, as well as in the Campeonato Paulista Serie A1, the first division of the traditional in-state competition.